letsdig/BCRST2000/README.md

 - Claudia/Ladish is the default patchbay - "sudo apt install claudia"
 - Atom is the default text editor so install it: https://atom.io/ because we're going to use the default udp atom ports to translate midi to osc in order to be able to move the cursors by midi.

 {mandatory}
 - Install Tidal Cycle and Supercollider IDE http://tidalcycles.org/docs/getting-started/linux_install/

-- It Implements the haskell "Capply" function and supercollider edits made by 'mrreason': https://club.tidalcycles.org/t/trigger-tidal-code-with-midi/2168
+- It Implements the haskell "Capply" function and supercollider edits made by 'mrreason': https://club.tidalcycles.org/t/trigger-tidal-code-with-midi/2168 it need to be evaluated at the beginning.

 {functionalities}
 8 tracks, 8 different sound banks by default: